AnimalDesign/bolt-shorturl/README.md

 - `maxlength` (default: 10): Defines the maximal length of the shorturl hash.
 - `prefix` (default: 's'): Defines the default prefix for shorturl routes (i.e. http://yourhost/**s**/short).
 If none is given, none is used (http://yourhost/short).
+- `checkunique` (default: true): Checks, if the given shorturl already exists.

 ## About